 I’m not just talking about team members — leaders do it, too.
 According to a Harvard Business Review study, managers who multitask during meetings are 2.2 times more likely to have direct reports who also multitask in meetings.

 During stressful times, you need to connect with your team more often than you might think.
 Your executive presence matters just as much on Zoom, as it does in a conference room — possibly even more now.
+Investing in virtual leadership training or executive coaching for remote teams can help leaders show up with confidence and presence in virtual collaboration settings.

 Some leaders I work with have doubled or tripled their contact with their team during this crisis.
 In the absence of communication, people make stuff up.
 Be there, be visible, and show that you care, even if you have as much uncertainty as your team.